Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives: On RD bifurcations and root tracking for RD

 As a side note, the argument of \citeauthor{agmon2021critical} for critical slowing down of Blahut-Arimoto was based on the Jacobian $D_{\inputmarginalVect} (Id - BA_{\beta})\rvert_{\inputmarginalVect}$ with respect to cluster-marginal coordinates.
-However, their Theorem 5 makes no use of the chosen coordinates system, and so implies critical slowing down also when an eigenvalue of the $\intermediateencoderVect$-Jacobian gradually vanishes, even if no eigenvalue of the $\inputmarginalVect$-Jacobian is vanishing.
-See Figure \ref{fig:Berger_example_2.7.3}.
+However, their Theorem 5 makes no use of the choice of coordinates system, and so implies critical slowing down also when an eigenvalue of the $\intermediateencoderVect$-Jacobian vanishes gradually, even if no eigenvalue of the $\inputmarginalVect$-Jacobian is vanishing.
+This is demonstrated by Figure \ref{fig:Berger_example_2.7.3} (panels B and D, right bifurcation).